erikng/blog.eriknicolasgomez.com/_posts/2017-07-27-Custom DEP Part 7 Getting started with AirWatch 9.1.3.md

 ## Testing Custom DEP
 This is the easy part.

-Turn on a macOS device that you've registed in DEP (or better yet a virtual machine using [vfuse](https://github.com/chilcote/vfuse)).
+Turn on a macOS device that you've registered in DEP (or better yet a virtual machine using [vfuse](https://github.com/chilcote/vfuse)).

 - If DEP worked you should see something like this